-Momentum builds in quest to find cure for childhood brain diseaseFebruary 19th, 2013 in Neuroscience /
+Momentum builds in quest to find cure for childhood brain diseaseFebruary 19, 2013 in Medicine & Health / Neuroscience

 How do you find a cure for a devastating pediatric brain disease so rare that it can take decades to build a meaningful research base?

 In 2010, the parents of a patient created the Rasmussen Encephalitis (RE) Children's Project to help solve this problem.
 In a short amount of time, the foundation has raised funds to establish a consortium of top researchers, build a collection of samples of the disease from around the world and support projects to study the disease tissue and search for genetic links.
 The goal is to find a cure.

 Researchers at the David Geffen School of Medicine at UCLA have played a vital role in the ongoing research, and the foundation recently provided a second round of funding to continue their work.
 The gift of $125,000 builds on the organization's donation of $111,000 made in 2011.

 "We are still in the early stages of research, but our momentum is building," said Seth H. Wohlberg, founder of the RE Children's Project, and father of Grace, 15, who was stricken by the disease when she was 10 years old.
 "One of our key accomplishments has been to create an international system so that we can coordinate and transfer RE brain tissue and DNA material from the patients and parents.
 Collecting these samples is vital to advancing the research."